Greetings and welcome back, Rush Limbaugh and the Excellence in Broadcasting Network.

 Find somebody who wants to do this.

-What's what's for me hard to believe is the way the left wants us to believe, that he doesn't mean what he says.
+What's for me hard to believe is the way the left wants us to believe, that he doesn't mean what he says.

 Not just in this instance, but a whole lot of other things.